ninechi143/Pytorch-naive-multiclass-classification/README.md

-# pytorch-practice-multiclass-classification
+# pytorch-multiclass-classification

-This is a private Pytorch practice for the regular multiclass classification task.
+This is a private Pytorch practice for the naive multiclass classification task.

 By the way, I use the CIFAR10 dataset as our training data.